 The first part of this page is about myself.
-General information (why I’ve made this site / information about the tags / etcetera) is at the bottom half of this page.
+General information (why I’ve made this site / information about the tags / etcetera) is at the bottom part of this page.

-I’m female, living in the south of The Netherlands and born in the spring of 1981.
+I’m Christina, living in the south of The Netherlands and born in the spring of 1981.
+I’m a ‘regular’ music listener (not professionally involved with it) sharing my favorites here; more about that in this section.

 My personal music history: